zendeskgarden/react-components/.github/DEVELOPMENT.md

 Each package can override the global config with its local `styleguide.config.js` file.
 The most common use case for this is creating a sidebar layout custom to the packages directory structure.

-To include examples with your code include a markdown file. `FooComponent.js` would be documentented with `FooComponent.example.md`.
+To include examples with your code include a markdown file. `FooComponent.js` would be documented with `FooComponent.example.md`.

 To start the documentation in development mode use the `yarn start` command.